amber-lang/amber-docs/docs/stdlib/doc/text.md

 pub fun replace(source, pattern, replacement)
 ```

-Replaces all occurences of a pattern in the content with provided replacement text
+Replaces all occurences of a pattern in the content with the provided replacement text.

 ## `replace_regex`